inessdv/TEAM_8_CS411/README.md

 Database: MongoDB

-they are connected and working!

-Client is the folder for react.js
+Front-end-test is the folder for react.js
 Server is for express.js

+Google sign in as OAuth